CBEP-SoCB-Details/Presumpscot_WQ/Analysis/E.coli_Analysis.md

 Which actually suggests the lognormal distribution is a slightly better fit than Pareto.

-# Simple Loglinear Models

-We proceed with linear models on log-transformed response variables, which implicitly fit the lognormal distribution, and have the added advantage of providing predictions that can be readily expressed in terms of the geometric mean, which is how the relevant standards are written.
+\#\#Test Run: Linear Models on Log Transformed Data We proceed with linear models on log-transformed response variables, which implicitly fit the lognormal distribution, and have the added advantage of providing predictions that can be readily expressed in terms of the geometric mean, which is how the relevant standards are written.

 ``` r
 oldpar <- par(mfrow = c(2,2))